The spectacular waterfalls

 - the 250-meter-long bamboo suspension bridge over the Serepok River, Vietnam's only river flowing westwards

-- the Jang Lanh village of the M'Nong and its cemetery with impressive graves.
+- the Jang Lanh village of the M'Nong and its cemetery with notable graves.

 Also to be seen in Buon Me Thuot and its surroundings.